obafemi-i/Github-scraper-API/README.md

 >```pip install -r requirements.txt```

-After requiremnets have been installed,
+After requirements have been installed,
 1. Input any github id name in the url variable.
 2. Run ```python main.py```
 3. Get the profile picture and the amount of repositories of the inputed id name.